Post job

 An Associate Professor of Pathology specializes in teaching pathology courses to undergraduate and graduate students at universities or colleges.
 Their job entails developing curricula and course materials, administering examinations and quizzes, organizing laboratory activities and demonstrations, facilitating discussions, and keeping an eye on their academic progress.
 They may also participate in various research programs, pathology projects, and committee works.
 Moreover, they organize seminars for the students and invite experts as guests, helping to broaden the students' knowledge and insights.

-As far as similarities go, this is where it ends because a pathologist responsibility requires skills such as "patients," "patient care," "anatomic pathology," and "diagnosis."
+While similarities exist, there are also some differences between pathologists and associate professor of pathology.
+For instance, pathologist responsibilities require skills such as "patients," "patient care," "anatomic pathology," and "diagnosis."
 Whereas a associate professor of pathology is skilled in "research projects," "immunology," "resident training," and "american association."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Associate professors of pathology tend to reach lower levels of education than pathologists.
 In fact, associate professors of pathology are 8.9% less likely to graduate with a Master's Degree and 0.0% less likely to have a Doctoral Degree.